Avoid Number Conflicts with Microsoft SQL Sequences

 GRANT UPDATE ON dbo.seqPolicyNumber TO [MyDatabaseUserOrRole];

-To get the next value of a sequence from an Access VBA program, you can use the following statement to read the next value into an ADODB recordset.
+To get the next value of a sequence from a Microsoft Access VBA program, you can use the following statement to read the next value into an ADODB recordset.

 strSQL = "SELECT NEXT VALUE FOR dbo.seqPolicyNumber as NextValue"